kubernetes/community/communication/README.md

 * [kubernetes-announce] broadcasts major project announcements such as releases and security issues
 * [kubernetes-dev] hosts development announcements and discussions around developing kubernetes itself
-* [kubernetes-users] is where kubernetes users trade notes
+* [Discuss Kubernetes] is where kubernetes users trade notes
 * Additional Google groups exist and can be joined for discussion related to each SIG and Working Group.
 These are linked from the [SIG list](/sig-list.md).

 ## Accessing community documents